Black background with purple geometric lines forming concentric and angular patterns.

 Since the start of the negotiations, the +280 global businesses, financial institutions and NGOs part of the Business Coalition for a Global Plastics Treaty, have advocated for harmonised regulations, on the basis that they will deliver the most effective solution to address plastic pollution, while simultaneously creating value for all stakeholders involved.

-To explore these arguments further, we commissioned Systemiq* to develop a modelling study on the economic impacts for Brazil, China, India, Indonesia, Japan, and South Africa.
+To explore this further, we commissioned Systemiq* to develop a modelling study on the economic impacts for Brazil, China, India, Indonesia, Japan, and South Africa.
 The study is a comparison of a scenario with harmonised regulations for all parties to the agreement on key elements – phase-outs / eliminations (Article 3), product and system design (Article 5), and extended producer responsibility (Article 8) – with a more voluntary approach, in which each party would decide on their own measures to address plastic waste and pollution.

 The study found that harmonised regulations on these key elements would bring benefits both globally and at a national level, including: